-Currently, the majority of states don't ever use grand juries to file state criminal charges.
+Currently, the majority of states do not ever use grand juries to file state criminal charges.
 But grand jury indictments are required in order to charge someone with serious federal crimes in Nevada.
 (To learn more, go to our informational article on federal crimes in Nevada.)

 What is a grand jury like in Las Vegas, NV?

 Typical grand juries include 16 to 20 people.
-They're selected from the same pool of citizens eligible for jury duty for actual trials.
+They are selected from the same pool of citizens eligible for jury duty for actual trials.
 Grand juries operate similarly to trial juries in that there is a foreperson and that they deliberate in secret.